starling021/ehtools/README.md

 ```
 Do not just close ehtools window and
 do not exit from the Ehtools Framework
-using Ctrl + C or other exit signals!
+using Ctrl-C or other exit signals!
 ```
 ***